aiven/devportal/aws/README.md

 ## Production

-When merging with master/main branch, GitHub Actions will take care of the deployment to AWS
+When merging with master/main branch, GitHub Actions will take care of the deployment to AWS.
+Note that this workflow only triggers when there's change in `aws` folder

 ## Workflow